Lyft Inc. [LYFT] Price Aside, LYFT Fundamentals Booming Beyond Compare

 Lyft Inc. [NASDAQ:LYFT]: Analyst Rating and Earnings

-Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
-In regards to Lyft Inc. [LYFT], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding Lyft Inc. [LYFT], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
 On average, stock market experts give LYFT an Overweight rating.
-The average 12-month price forecast for this stock is $28.78, with the high estimate being $96.00, the low estimate being $27.00 and the median estimate amounting to $52.00.
-This is compared to its latest closing price of $30.50.
+The average 12-month price forecast for this stock is $28.75, with the high estimate being $96.00, the low estimate being $27.00 and the median estimate amounting to $52.00.
+This is compared to its latest closing price of $27.14.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Lyft Inc. [LYFT] is sitting at 4.45.
 This is compared to 1 month ago, when its average rating was 4.47.